 Joan Dix Blair makes woodcuts, etchings, and monoprints, using traditional techniques.
 She chooses her plate material according to her concept - copper or wood or plastic.
 Her "vocabulary" is abstraction, simplification, and storytelling...
 Printmaking as a language.

 Her inspirations come from the landscape of Massachusetts where she lives.
 A series of etchings about salamanders and their habitat occupied the artist for several years.
-These are long scroll-like etchings, accompanied by a ceramic installation, and short videos of a pond.
+These are 6-foot long, etched scrolls, accompanied by a ceramic installation, and short videos of a pond.

 In 2018, Blair began a series of etchings based on the typology of oak leaves.
 One of these drypoint prints was selected for a Southern Graphics Council Traveling Exhibit.